Basic Allowance for Housing (BAH)

 Typically changes in housing allowances are modest.
 Allowances reflect the costs associated with household rental.
 Generally, rental prices change between 2%-5% from year to year, with "hot" markets changing 5%-10%.
 Housing allowances typically change accordingly.

 Yes, some members at a location may have out-of-pocket expenses.
-BAH rates are set at the median for each grade and housing profile.
-For a given individual, an out-of-pocket expense may be incurred based on the actual housing choice.
-If a member rents above the median rate for the grade/profile, that member incurs out-of-pocket expenses.
-For example, if a member lives in a 3-bedroom townhouse with lease and utilities that cost $1,200, and the median cost for that dwelling in the area is $1,100 that member has out-of-pocket expenses of $100.
+BAH rates are set based on the median housing cost for each grade and housing profile.
+For a given individual, an out-of-pocket expense may or may not be incurred based on the actual housing choice.
+If a member rents at or above the median rate for the grade/profile, that member incurs out-of-pocket expenses.
 The opposite is true for an individual who chooses to occupy a less expensive residence.
-Only a member whose housing costs are exactly at or below the median will have no out-of-pocket expenses.
+Only a member whose housing costs are below the median will have no out-of-pocket expenses.

 BAH is based on rental data.
 A homeowner's monthly mortgage payment is not used in the computation because the monthly cash outlay of a homeowner is not a good indicator of the economic costs of home ownership.
 The variables needed to compute this include such difficult to measure factors as the expected appreciation in the value of the residence, the amount of down payment, the opportunity costs of interest from down payments, settlement costs, and the tax savings due to the interest and tax payments deduction.
 Therefore, BAH reflects the current rental market conditions not the historical circumstances surrounding various mortgage loans.